Native American tribes in Virginia: 17th century

 Necotowance thus ceded the English vast tracts of uncolonized land, much of it between the James and Blackwater Rivers.
 The treaty required the Powhatan to make yearly tribute payment to the English of fish and game, and it also set up reservation lands for the Indians.
 All Indians were at first required to display a badge made of striped cloth while in white territory, or they could be murdered on the spot.
-In 1662, this law was changed to require them to display a copper badge, or else be subject to arrest.
+In March 1662 New Style, this law was changed to require them to display a silver or copper badge with the name of the native town or else be subject to arrest.
+Likewise, extreme penalties, including two hours in the pillory with written shame letters on court date and 5,000 pounds of tobacco for the public use, were imposed on any Englishman who took away such identification badge to make a lawful visitor appear to be guilty of breaking the law.

 Around the year 1670, Seneca warriors from the New York Iroquois Confederacy conquered the territory of the Manahoac of Northern Piedmont.
 That year the Virginia Colony had expelled the Doeg from Northern Virginia east of the fall line.
 With the Seneca action, the Virginia Colony became de facto neighbours of part of the Iroquois Five Nations.
 Although the Iroquois never settled the Piedmont area, they entered it for hunting and raiding against other tribes.
 The first treaties conducted at Albany between the two powers in 1674 and 1684 formally recognized the Iroquois claim to Virginia above the Fall Line, which they had conquered from the Siouan peoples.
 At the same time, from 1671 to 1685, the Cherokee seized what are now the westernmost regions of Virginia from the Xualae.

 In 1677, following Bacon's Rebellion, the Treaty of Middle Plantation was signed, with more of the Virginia tribes participating.
 The treaty reinforced the yearly tribute payments, and a 1680 annexe added the Siouan and Iroquoian tribes of Virginia to the roster of Tributary Indians.
 It allowed for more reservation lands to be set up.
 The treaty was intended to assert that the Virginia Indian leaders were subjects of the King of England.